patching...

 Twice a month, teacher Brenna Halbedl, kindergarten teacher, said the pupils are taken on a new adventure led by volunteers at Fern Hollow.
 Sometimes activities take place indoors, but mostly, the kids spend time outdoors, exploring parks in the area, going on nature walks or playing games, she said.

-After searching out the nature park, students were able to explore, climbing up hillsides, and into a hollowed-out tree, and running around a mulch-covered pathway.
+After searching out the nature park, were able to explore, climbing up hillsides, and into a hollowed-out tree, and running around a mulch-covered pathway.
 Some kids played with sticks, others searched for rocks, the kind of toys you can only find in the outdoors, teachers said.

 "Young children need unstructured time to learn on their own," Carrier said.